 - Have an unanticipated emergency (must be documented);

-- Demonstrated ability to repay the loan within 60 days (excludes financial aid)
+- Demonstrate ability to repay the loan within 60 days (excludes financial aid)

 You must meet with a Financial Aid Counselor to discuss and/or pick-up a Short-Term Loan application.
 Financial Aid Counselors are available on a drop-in basis only.
 View Office Hours for current hours.